 Saint Brendan’s Isle: Most cruisers know Saint Brendan’s Isle because they’ve focused on the cruiser and RV market for years.
 The Boat Galley’s Carolyn Shearlock is a fan and has great post all about it.
 They’ll assist with establishing residency, too, so you can keep your driver’s license and more.
 Florida is another income-tax-free state, which makes it a good candidate.
 You do have to be there in person to change residency, however.

-Traveling Mailbox: Traveling Mailbox stands out as by far the best value among all the services.
+Traveling Mailbox: Traveling Mailbox stands out as a good value.
 They’re under the radar for cruisers (well, everything except SBI seems to be), but shouldn’t be, considering the relatively low fee for the same services.
 I learned about them from Colin, a road warrior with an international bent, who has used them for a couple of years now and has been very pleased with the rapid turnaround (as little as three hours) on scan requests.
 Helpful if you’d like to move on from that anchorage with good wifi, but need to see your mail first!
 This is also the only service I’m aware of that offer a mobile app to help manage your inbox.

 Other services met basic needs, but fell short in one way or another – commented in the notes here:

 The service we use is Earth Class Mail.
+[2019 update: we have switched to Dockside Mail, and are thrilled to be part of this family business’ personal service!]
 Great interface, gobs of options, nice humans responding when we have a question, addresses all over the place.
 They were the only virtual mailbox offering a Washington state address when we took off, and their service has been awesome.
 They cost more, so I’d be unlikely to choose them again, but our rates end up being reasonable if we don’t need much scanned, which balloons fees.
 If you want more services and aren’t price sensitive, they’re an excellent option, but others are more affordable and offer the services cruisers or full-time travelers need.
 Along similar lines, US Global Mail is a premium rate relative to other services, but offers a relatively speedy turnaround of scanned documents: as soon as 15 minutes to within a few hours or the request.
 For some, that feature may be worth paying for (most services have a 24-hour turnaround, but what if you’re trying to leave port?).